-It seems like growing up everyone had to read the Autobiography of Malcom X, it was probably mandatory in school.
-Yet, although I was required to read excerpts from the book, I can honestly say I don’t remember reading this book in full as a child and I am kind of happy I didn’t because reading the Autobiography of Malcom X as an adult is one of the most enthralling reading experiences I’ve ever had.
+It seems like growing up everyone had to read the Autobiography of Malcolm X. I can honestly say I don’t remember reading this book in full as a child and I am kind of happy I didn’t because reading this autobiography as an adult is one of the most enthralling reading experiences I’ve ever had.

-What I love and respect most about this autobiography is Malcom’s transparency.
+What I love and respect most about this autobiography is Malcolm’s transparency.
 I love transparency from people when they’re sharing their stories.
 I love how unapologetic he is about his life and the mistakes that he’s made.
-He talks about his childhood, his ignorant teenage life in which he got perms to look more like the white man, dated white woman, and did drugs.
-He also talks about the robberies that ultimately led him in jail.
-I love the transformation of Malcom X. His life was filled with evolution from his makeshift education in jail, to his consciousness about the reality of the world, to his total reformation as a servant and minister in the Nation of Islam to even traveling the world and visiting the Mecca for the first time and how that transformed his life.
-Malcom’s life is an ever evolving journey and as a reader you feel as if you are on this journey with him.
-He is such a passionate and visual story teller that you can almost see the events of his life unfold right before your eyes.
+He talks about his childhood, his ignorant teenage life in which he got perms to look more like the white man, dated white women, and did drugs.
+He also talks about the robberies that ultimately led him to jail.
+I love the transformation of Malcolm X. His life was filled with evolution from his makeshift education in jail, to his consciousness about the reality of the world, to his total reformation as a servant and minister in the Nation of Islam to even traveling the world and visiting the Mecca for the first time and how that experience transformed his life.
+Malcolm’s life is an ever-evolving journey and as a reader you feel as if you are on this journey with him.
+He is such a passionate and visual storyteller that you can almost see the events of his life unfold right before your eyes.

-Now, as I mentioned before, I am a Christian, I believe in Jesus Christ and this book was a hard read for me because of it’s conversations when it came to Christianity.
+Now, as I mentioned before, I am a Christian.
+I believe in Jesus Christ and this book was a hard read for me because of its conversations when it came to Christianity.
 I did not like the conversation over what color Jesus really is, that’s trivial stuff.
 I don’t love Jesus because of the color of his skin, I love Jesus because he committed the ultimate sacrifice for my life and saved me by dying on the cross for my sins.
-I also didn’t like that they made Christianity out to be a mockery but I understand why Malcom X and the nation had to do this, it was their means of comprehending how so many hateful things done to black people and people all over the world including Indians, Asians etc. could be justified by what the white man read in the bible.
-Which proves people have been interpreting the bible in their own way for generations but that does not represent who Jesus Christ was and what he was set on this earth to accomplish and it hurts to see how many people were taken advantaged of all in the name of religion.
+I also didn’t like that they made Christianity out to be a mockery but I understand why Malcolm X and the nation had to do this.
+It was their means of comprehending how so many hateful things done to black people and people all over the world including Indians, Asians, etc. could be justified by what the white man read in the bible; which proves people have been interpreting the bible in their own way for generations but that does not represent who Jesus Christ was and what he was set on this earth to accomplish and it hurts to see how many people were taken advantage of all in the name of religion.
 What I can’t ever support is not loving people regardless of their transgressions.
 I can’t sit here and say I hate anyone, that’s a terrible way to live.
 I love and embrace people of all colors, shapes, sizes, nuances and that’s just the way I choose to live my life.

-So, since I believe this is my longest book review and I don’t always intend for my book reviews to be too long, I want to say that if you haven’t picked up Malcom X since the 8th grade, do yourself a favor and pick it up now.
-I’ve attached a pdf which you can read if you don’t want to go out and find the book.
-No Excuses.
+So, since I believe this is my longest book review and I don’t always intend for my book reviews to be too long, I want to say that if you haven’t picked up Malcolm X since the 8th grade, do yourself a favor and pick it up now.

 Follow Lifestylebyky.com blog